Press "Enter" to skip to content

 Kansas can be hard to love sometimes too.

 Every winter when the wind chill is -12°F and the wind freezes my face I wonder, “Why the f#@& do I still live here?!”
 As a queer activist and advocate, experiencing a growing number of state legislators continue to fight for anti-LGBTQ legislation makes me and many of my friends and family feel unwelcome.
-With the passing of each bill that tells my people, my friends, my family that they/we don’t belong, I think, “Why the f#@& do I still live here?!”
+With the passing of each bill that tells my people, my friends, and my family that they/we don’t belong, I think, “Why the f#@& do I still live here?!”

 And why TF DO I still live here?
 It turns out, I’ve learned to capture this question when I think it and use it as an opportunity for me to pay attention to something I teach my clients about called the Reticular Activating System (RAS).